 CEBE tracks all four because the Bitcoin standard established in Section 03 requires it.
 BTC holdings in the numerator.
 Senior claims in the numerator, converted from any native denomination to BTC at every snapshot.
 Cash in the numerator as the offset, also converted to BTC at every snapshot.
 Basic shares outstanding in the denominator.
 The composite recalculates at every snapshot because the composite is what determines common equity ownership at that snapshot.

 The cumulative gap chart in Section 6 is the visual record of that drift.
-The 41,720 sats of cumulative expansion is not a measurement curiosity.
+The cumulative expansion is not a measurement curiosity.
 It is the accumulated divergence between a metric that puts the full capital structure on the Bitcoin standard and a metric that puts only part of it there.
 Every week in the chart is one increment of the divergence.
-The 10.6× preferred-event-week ratio is the framework's claim about which weeks contribute the most to it.
+Price-normalized analysis confirms that preferred-event weeks are the sole source of that divergence.
+Non-event weeks compress the gap.
+The driver is not ambiguous.

 A snapshot of ownership at a moment in time is what FD BPS provides for the share-and-converts portion of the capital structure.
 The rate at which ownership changes as the full cap stack evolves is what CEBE provides.
 That rate of change is the framework's contribution.

-The data to test this prediction will be available without dependency on the May 10-Q. Weekly snapshots continue to populate the dataset.
-Preferred events continue to be disclosed via 8-K as they occur.
-The ratio can be computed at any point during Q2 and Q3 2026 from data that is already in the publication pipeline.
+The data to test both claims will be available without dependency on quarterly filings.
+Weekly 8-K snapshots continue to populate the dataset.
+Preferred events continue to be disclosed as they occur.
+Both dimensions can be tested at any point during Q2 and Q3 2026 from data that is already in the publication pipeline.

-If the ratio holds, the framework's structural prediction stands.
-If it doesn't, the framework's distinctive-driver claim needs re-examination.
-The maturation that this piece publishes is durable to either outcome.
-The structural argument that FD BPS misses three of the four categories of senior claim survives whether the preferred-event-week ratio is 10.6× or 5.5× or 2×.
-What collapses if the ratio falls below 5× is not the framework.
-What collapses is the specific quantitative claim that preferred events are the dominant driver of gap expansion at the magnitude currently observed.
+If both claims hold, the framework's structural prediction stands.
+If one breaks, the framework narrows.
+If both break, the distinctive-driver claim needs re-examination.
+The maturation that this piece publishes is durable to any of those outcomes.
+The structural argument that FD BPS misses three of the four categories of senior claim survives regardless.
+What collapses if the pattern breaks is not the framework.
+What collapses is the specific quantitative claim that preferred events are the exclusive driver of gap expansion, at the consistency and magnitude currently observed.

-That is the position I am willing to be wrong about in public, on a defined timeline, with the test specified before the data arrives.
+That is the position I am willing to be wrong about in public, on a defined timeline, with the tests specified before the data arrives.